dwanerich/dwanerich.github.io/_posts/2021-01-11-code_beats.markdown

 ---
 layout: post
 title:      "Code + Beats"
-date:       2021-01-11 19:28:40 +0000
+date:       2021-01-11 14:28:41 -0500
 permalink:  code_beats
 ---

-I found that learning was not actually my first time learning to code.
-There are many parallels to coding and making beats let's say via garageband, logic pro or any other DAW(Digital Audio Workstation).
+I realized that learning to code for most of us was not actually our first time learning to code.
+There are many parallels to coding and making beats.
+Like whatever it is you did before you discovered the wonderful world of software development the sooner you find your parallels i think it helps sometimes conceptualizing things.

+Let's say via garageband, logic pro or any other DAW(Digital Audio Workstation).
 For starters, as a coder and a beat maker we all begin at ideation phase for the most part where we see something in our head that we want to bring to life, we see sounds.
 Like a musician a coder can have a vision but it is understanding how to leverage the tools to bring that vision to life that's just as essential.

 As in beats, in code we start with a project file empty or we can use a session template to get us started, in Logic pro as in Ruby on Rails  we would do `rails g scaffold` or `npx create-react-app my-app`